-The Imperial Valley College is another key workforce development entity in the county.
-The State of California is providing additional resources to IVC through the Strong Workforce Program to assist community colleges in developing and/or enhancing career education programs throughout the State.
-The County educational system benefits from the presence of San Diego State University - I.V.
+Workforce Development.
+Although the County experiences long term high unemployment rates, substantial efforts are underway to focus workforce training and education on key industry priorities.
+The County educational system benefits from the presence of both Imperial Valley College and San Diego State University - I.V.
 Campus, as well as other public and private educational/training entities such as the University of Phoenix and the Imperial Valley Regional Occupational Program (IVROP).
+The Imperial County Workforce Development Board has prioritized training in several key economic sectors, including renewable energy, agribusiness, medical and medical support, warehousing/distribution/transportation, and general customer service.

 Infrastructure Planning.
 A number of efforts are underway to improve transportation and other infrastructure to support economic development, particularly Phase 1 and 2 of the improved border crossings.
-In addition, recent projects such as the improvements at Brawley airport and the completion of the SR-111/SR-78 "Brawley Bypass" have opened new areas for potential business development.
+In addition, recent projects such as the improvements at Brawley airport and the completion of the I-111 bypass has opened new areas for potential business development.
 Imperial is a Self-Help County, having passed Measure D, which provides local sales tax for 40-years to improve roads in the county and leverage state and federal funding.